 ShopUp is a graduate of the program.

 7. Global Accelerator Program- MaGIC (GAP): MaGIC (Malaysian Global Innovation & Creativity Centre) is a Malaysia-based innovation and creativity center.
 The Global Accelerator Program is its flagship program which was launched in 2015, a year after the establishment of MaGIC.
-It is considered to be one of the top and most stringent accelerator programs of Southeast Asia.
+It is considered to be one of the top and most stringent accelerator programs in Southeast Asia.

 The three-month-long virtual accelerator program is open for both local and global startups around the world aiming to help them to expand their business in the ASEAN region.
 The participants are provided with benefits worth MYR500k, industry-specific training, and access to potential funding opportunities through the GAP Partnership Programme.